ray-project/ray/doc/source/serve/tutorials/intel-habana-gaudi-inference.md

 ```

 ## Next Steps
-Check out [llm-on-ray](https://github.com/intel/llm-on-ray) for more ways to customize and deploy LLMs at scale.
+See [llm-on-ray](https://github.com/intel/llm-on-ray) for more ways to customize and deploy LLMs at scale.